monopolis-cloud/start-monode-deployment/README.md

 # Monopolis: Start Monode Deployment

-This action is designed to work with Monopolis deployments.
+This action is designed to work with Monopolis deployment workflows only.
 It starts a deployment from a GitHub Actions pipeline

 ## Action inputs
 None.
 These are picked up automatically from the input event which triggered the workflow.